Logo Icon

 Answer: D) Cube

-Explanation: Cube is three-dimensional; the others are two-dimensional.
+Explanation: A cube is three-dimensional; the other three are two-dimensional shapes.

 Statements: All pens are pencils.
 Some pencils are erasers.
 Conclusions: I. Some pens are erasers.
 II.
 Some erasers are pencils.